 The added entry method is appropriate whenever enhanced access to a map within a larger work is desired, but a separate bibliographic record will not be created for the map.
 In the bibliographic record for the larger work (host item), make a note to describe the map (component part) as needed.
 Make an added entry (7XX field) to provide access to the map.
 The added entry consists of the heading for the creator of the map (if known), followed by a controlled form of the map's title (i.e., a uniform title, if applicable, otherwise the title proper).
 In addition, provide an uncontrolled title added entry (740 field) containing the title proper of the map if considered important.
 Optionally, include a general material designation (see 1C) in square brackets at the end of all analytical added entries.

-- 100 \$a Lederer, John.
-245 10 \$a The discoveries of John Lederer: \$b in three several marches from Virginia to the west of Carolina and other parts of the continent : begun in March 1669 and ended in September 1670 : together with a general map of the whole territory which he traversed / \$c collected and translated out of Latine from his discourse and writings by Sir William Talbot baronet.
-500 \$a Contains: A map of the whole territory traversed by Iohn Lederer in his three marches.
-700 12 \$a Lederer, John. \$t Map of the whole territory traversed by Iohn Lederer in his three marches.
-(Comment: The bibliographic record for a book has been enhanced with an informal contents note and a name/title added entry.)
+100 1 \$a Lederer, John.
+245 10 \$a The discoveries of John Lederer : \$b in three several L marches from Virginia to the west of Carolina and other parts of the continent : begun in March 1669 and ended in September 1670 : together with a general L map of the whole territory which he traversed / \$c collected and translated out of Latine from his discourse and writings by Sir William Talbot baronet • 500 \$a Contains: A map of the whole territory traversed by Iohn Lederer in his three marches.
+700 12 \$a Lederer, John. \$t Map of the whole territory traversed by Iohn Lederer in his three marches. ment: The bibliographic record for a book has been enhanced with an inf rmal contents note and a name/title added entry.)
 100 1 \$a Gregg, Josiah, \$d 1806-1850.
-245 10 \$a Commerce of the prairies, or, The journal of a Santa Fé trader : \$b during eight expeditions across the - great western prairies and a residence of nearly nine years in northern Mexico: illustrated with maps and engravings / \$c by Josiah Gregg; in two volumes.

-500 \$a Includes: A map of the Indian Territory, northern Texas, and New Mexico, showing the great western - 700 12 \$a Gregg, Josiah, \$d 1806-1850. \$t Map of the Indian Territory, northern Texas, and New Mexico, showing the great western prairies \$h [cartographic material].
+245 10 \$a Commerce of the prairies, or, The journal of a Santa Fé trader : \$b during eight expeditions across the great western prairies and a residence of nearly nine 9 years in northern Mexico : illustrated with maps and engravings / \$c by Josiah Gregg ; in two volumes.
+500 \$a Includes: A map of the Indian Territory, northern Texas, and New Mexico, showing the great western prairies / by Josiah Gregg.
+700 12 \$a Gregg, Josiah, \$d 1806-1850. \$t Map of the Indian Territory, northern Texas, and New Mexico, showing the great western prairies \$h [cartographic material].
+740 02 \$a Map of the Indian Territory, northern Texas, and New Mexico, showing the great western prairies \$h [cartographic material].
+(Ca iment: The bibliographic record for a book has been enhanced with an inf rmal contents note, a name/title added entry, and an optional additional titl e ado ed entry.
+The general material designation in both added entries is optional .)